urbancamo/urbancamo.github.io/adif-transformer.md

 ## Background

-The ADIF Transformer started as a project to allow me to add additional information in the comment field of a [Fast Log Entry](https://df3cb.com/fle/) input file so I could specify things like operator name, rig,  activity reference, that couldn't be populated directly from [Fast Log Entry](https://df3cb.com/fle/).
+The ADIF Transformer started as a project to allow me to add additional information in the comment field of a [Fast Log Entry](https://df3cb.com/fle/) input file.
+This means I can specify things like operator name, rig,  activity reference, that couldn't be populated directly from [Fast Log Entry](https://df3cb.com/fle/).

 As I like to record the contacted station location as accurately as possible I then decided to add support for up-to 10 character [Maidenhead Locator](https://www.dxzone.com/grid-square-locator-system-explained/) references and at that point stumbled across the idea of visualizing QSOs using Google Earth.

+## Source Code

+ADIF Transformer is written in Java as a Spring Boot Application.
+It makes use of the following libraries:

+- ADIF

 ## Future Directions

 - Improve the propagation model
 - Save and Load Preferences
 - Customizable Markdown table fields